wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   (c) The fact that execution of the request in its current form would require the requested State to breach a pre-existing treaty obligation undertaken with respect to another State.

-### Article 98 Cooperation with respect to waiver of immunity and consent to surrender
+### Article 98---Cooperation with respect to waiver of immunity and consent to surrender

 *   1\.
 The Court may not proceed with a request for surrender or assistance which would require the requested State to act inconsistently with its obligations under international law with respect to the State or diplomatic immunity of a person or property of a third State, unless the Court can first obtain the cooperation of that third State for the waiver of the immunity.

 *   2\.
 The Court may not proceed with a request for surrender which would require the requested State to act inconsistently with its obligations under international agreements pursuant to which the consent of a sending State is required to surrender a person of that State to the Court, unless the Court can first obtain the cooperation of the sending State for the giving of consent for the surrender.

-### Article 99 Execution of requests under articles 93 and 96
+### Article 99---Execution of requests under articles 93 and 96

 *   1\.
 Requests for assistance shall be executed in accordance with the relevant procedure under the law of the requested State and, unless prohibited by such law, in the manner specified in the request, including following any procedure outlined therein or permitting persons specified in the request to be present at and assist in the execution process.